algorand/go-algorand/tools/x-repo-types/README.md

 2. `xrt` then does the following:
    1. `go get`'s the package
    2. `go build`'s it
-   3. executes a the template `xrt_tmpl.go.tmpl` in a temp folder, providing it the type information for the types to be compared
+   3. executes the template `xrt_tmpl.go.tmpl` in a temp folder, providing it the type information for the types to be compared
 3. `xrt_tmpl.go.tmpl` runs the following logic:
    1. using reflection, build up each type's "Type Tree"
    2. compare the trees using the rules outlined below
-4. If the template reports back a non-empty diff, exit with an error.
+4. If the template reports back a non-empty diff, exit with an error

 ### Type Tree Comparison